 The new business structure will create better focus through improved transparency and scope.
-New senior management train & Chassis and the Specialty Products businesses as of the year end.
+New senior management announcement of the proposed closure teams were put in place for the Powertrain & Chassis and the Specialty Products businesses as of the year end.